beatsbydan/beatsbydan/README.md

   </a>
 </div>

-- 🔭 I’m currently involved in Software Engineering.
 - 🌱 I’m currently learning HTML, CSS, JavaScript, TypeScript, Python, ReactJS and React-Native.
-- 👯 I’m looking to collaborate on HTML CSS and JavaScript as well as React JS, TypeScript and React-Native projects.
-I'm looking to explore Python as well.
+- 👯 I’m looking to collaborate on any projects.
 - 📫 How to reach me: danielonyeachonam2022@yahoo.com.
-- 😄 Pronouns: He/Mr.
-- ⚡ Fun fact: I'm a Multi-Instrumentalist; I play 4 different instruments.

 ### :hammer_and_wrench: Languages and Tools :
 <div>